Skip to content

 We wanted to give the recipe an update and make chocolate chip cookies without butter, to make them healthier and with a smaller carbon footprint.
 Not just with no butter, but with no palm oil, tropical oil, or other artificial butter substitute.
 So we chose nut oil, since nuts are healthy, have the smallest carbon footprint, and the taste of nuts would go naturally in cookies.
 Nut oil is much lower in saturated fat than butter and produced with a natural process of cold pressing so it’s a very healthy oil.

 However, it is not possible to just substitute oil for butter in a cookie recipe.
 In a traditional cookie recipe, butter and sugar are creamed together to incorporate air into the mixture before adding the eggs.
 This is done to help the cookies rise.
 Butter is a solid at room temperature, so it traps the air.
 But oil is a liquid and will not hold air in the mixture.
 Additionally, creaming helps to dissolve the sugar crystals into the water that is in the butter, resulting in a smoother dough with a more uniform texture.
 Butter is about 20% water.
 But nut oil has no water, so the sugar will not dissolve.
-We were able to solve both these problems by including the eggs in the nut oil and sugar mixture before beating it.
-This added some liquid so the sugar would dissolve, and beating the eggs incorporated air into the mixture.
+We were able to solve both these problems by including the eggs in the nut oil and sugar mixture.
+This added some liquid so the sugar would dissolve.
+We also increased the leavening to give the cookies more lift.
 Because nut oil contains no water, the amount was decreased so a substitution would be about 3 parts oil for 4 parts butter.
+The oil gives the cookies a fudge like center and a crispy exterior.

 There could be several reasons why someone may choose not to use butter.
 From a health perspective, butter is high in saturated fat and cholesterol, which can increase the risk of heart disease and other health problems.
 Additionally, butter is a dairy product, and some people may be lactose intolerant or have other dairy-related allergies or sensitivities.
 From an environmental standpoint, the production of dairy products, including butter, can have a negative impact on climate change.
 Cows are a significant source of greenhouse gas emissions, and large-scale dairy farming can contribute to deforestation and other land-use changes.
 Some people follow a diet where butter is not an option, for religious or ethical reasons, as it is derived from animal milk.
 In these cases, plant-based alternatives such as margarine or coconut oil may be used instead, but these also have health and environmental problems.